 In a large mixing bowl, whisk the eggs, granulated sugar and brown sugar together until it is smooth.
 Add the vegetable oil, applesauce and vanilla extract.
 Whisk again until it is smooth.
 Set aside.

 In a separate mixing bowl, whisk together the flour, baking powder, salt, cinnamon, and nutmeg.
 Add the dry ingredients to the bowl of wet ingredients and gently mix just until there is no dry flour visible.
-Fold in the grated carrots until it's evenly distributed.
-The batter will be very thick.
+Gently fold in the grated carrots just until they're evenly distributed.
+The batter will be very thick, but be careful not to overmix it.

 Evenly distribute the batter between the two 8-inch cake tins.Bake for about 22 to 26 minutes, until a toothpick comes out of the center clean.
 Let the cakes cool in the cake tins for 10 minutes, then carefully remove them and transfer to a cooling rack to cool to room temperature.